LIKE A FIREBIRD, RISING FROM THE FIRE OF CHEERFULNESS…

 2005 – Evan Gross

 Lo La’Qam Geela produced its first National Officer at the end of 2021.
 At the December National Planning Meeting, the current G16 section chief Dirk Smelser was elected as the inaugural Gateway Region Chief.
-Throughout his term, he’ll travel across the new region, representing the OA and the Boy Scouts of America.
-The gateway region spans from Alaska & Hawaii, across the western united states to the Mississippi river.
+Throughout his term, he traveled across the new region, representing the OA and the Boy Scouts of America.
+The Gateway Region spans from Alaska & Hawaii, across the western united states to the Mississippi river, including the Far East Council.
 Dirk is the first National Officer from Lo La’Qam Geela and Crater Lake Council.
 The lodge honored Dirk’s commitment & legacy with two National Officer flaps, pictured below.